hindmost/jquery.scrollless/README.md

 jquery.scrollless
 ===============

 jquery.scrollless plugin allows to gain total control over web page scrolling (as well as everything related to document navigation).
-This is implemented by replacing browser's native scrolling with "block-wise" alternative.
-"Block-wise" scrolling implies splitting the main content of a web page into smaller pieces ("blocks") each of them will be either displayed entirely or hidden.
+This is implemented by replacing browser's native scrolling with "block-wise" rendering.
+"Block-wise" rendering implies splitting the main content of a web page into smaller pieces ("blocks") each of them will be either displayed entirely or hidden.

 [Demos](http://demos.savreen.com/scrollless/demo.html)